 Winston-Salem, NC 27105

-50 teachers; 90 total staff members; 34% with Masters level degrees, 1 with Ph.D., 1 National Board Certified
+48 teachers; 91 total staff members; 34% with Masters-level degrees, 4 with Ph.D., 2 National Board Certified

-Advanced Placement coursers are available for Carver students in Art, English, Foreign Languages, Mathematics, Social Studies, Music and Computer Science at the Career Center, a central location that serves all students in the WS/FCS system.
-Honor classes, and Honors Seminar are offered at Carver in English, Mathematics, Science, Social Studies, Foreign Language, the Arts, Newspaper and Yearbook.
+Honors level courses are offered at Carver in English, Mathematics, Science, Social Studies, Career Technical Education, World Language, the Arts, Newspaper and Yearbook.
 Dual Enrollment courses are offered at Forsyth Technical Community College.

 GRADUATION REQUIREMENTS/WEIGHTED AVERAGES

 Students in grades 9-12 must meet the requirements of the Future Ready Core Course of Study.
-Class rank is based on weighted quality point average.
-One (1) additional point is added for honors and dual enrollment courses and two (2) additional points are added for advanced placement (AP) courses.
+Class rank is based on the weighted quality point average.
+One (1) additional point is added for Advanced Placement and dual enrollment courses and one half (.5) additional points are added for Honors level courses.